VX-Linux/main/README.md

 **Login**
 - anon / live

-**Things to do once connected (if not already connected when first logging in)**
+**Things to do before installing to disk**
+- Remove any firmware / packages you don't need and run Cleanup to remove leftovers
+- Avoid installing large / many software as you will likely run out of (live-session) space
-- Run Timezone to update to current location
+- Run Services to configure your startup services
-- Run Update to be fully up-to-date before installing
+- Run Update to download VX dependencies and be fully up-to-date

 **Installation**
 - Open a terminal and run <code>vxinstaller</code>